General Guidelines for the amount of protein are 0.8 – 2 grams per kilogram of body weight for the best performance and health.

 First, calculate your weight in kilograms by dividing your weight in pounds by 2.2. (round up or down)

 Second, decide how many grams of protein per kilogram of body weight is appropriate for you.

-Third, multiply your weight in kg times the number of protein grams per day.
+Third, multiply your weight in kg times the number of protein grams daily.

-Fourth, multiply by 4 to get how many calories from protein.
+Fourth, multiply by 4 to get how many calories are from protein.

 140-pound (lb.) female who exercisers and lifts weights at least 3 x a week, but is not training at an elite level:

 - 140 lb./2.2 = 64 kg

 - 64kg × 1.2 = 77 grams protein per day